Director, Economic & Public Policy Research

 Senior Research Manager

-Ms. Loveland received her master's in regional planning in economic and community development planning from the Department of Landscape Architecture and Regional Planning at the University of Massachusetts Amherst and her bachelor's of arts in anthropology from Smith College.
+She received a master's degree in regional planning from the University of Massachusetts Amherst with a concentration in economic and community development planning and a bachelor's of arts from Smith College.

 Michael McNally focuses on qualitative economic research with strong quantitative underpinnings.
 Mr. McNally has extensive experience gathering panel data from different public and private data sources.
 He has also gathered data first-hand through survey administration and worked directly with employers and community leaders as part of public policy research.
 His main research interest is in economic inequality and he has approached this subject through the study of topic areas ranging from education, immigration, and pay equity.